 - Detached ADUs cannot exceed 25 feet in height (this would accommodate an ADU over a garage).
 Attached ADUs must comply with the height requirements of main house.

-- ADUs must comply with bulk plane regulations and setbacks.
+- ADUs must comply with bulk plane regulations (for properties in residential zones) and setbacks.

 - ADUs cannot be subdivided or sold separately from the main house.